johsieders/essays/content/23-is-science-a-threat.md

 historical look at that uneasy relationship in section (2).
 I will then explain the nature of science in three sections: classical physics (3), modern physics (4), and evolution (5), leading us to the desired conclusion.
 In section (6) I will talk about the veil that separates the perceivable world from everything else, if there is such a thing.
-I will conclude with two appendices: the first (A) on the evolution of
-systems of any kind, such as physical or moral, and the second (B) on the truth and reality of physics.
+I will conclude with two appendices: the first (A) on the Darwinian evolution of systems such as physical or moral ones, and the second (B) on the truth and reality of physics.

 ### 1 Science
 It is important to be clear about what we mean by science.
 I propose to distinguish hard science,